Sensu Enterprise Dashboard

 What is the Sensu Enterprise Console?

-The Sensu Enterprise Console is a set of federated API endpoints provided by the Sensu Enterprise Dashboard for API access to multiple Sensu datacenters (available in Sensu Enterprise Dashboard version 1.10 and newer).
+The Sensu Enterprise Console is a federated API endpoint provided by the Sensu Enterprise Dashboard for API access to multiple Sensu datacenters (available in Sensu Enterprise Dashboard version 1.10 and newer).
 This API provides added-value features including token-based authentication and granular role-based access controls.

 NOTE: the Sensu Enterprise Dashboard is comprised of two components: a backend